mikeAdamss/tidychef/_docs/raw_splashpage.md

 The comparisson will be triggered using pytest but as a separate test stage, so code coverage will not be effected.
 This is _supplementary_ to the standard unit tests, not instead of.

+##scenarios

+The following scenarios are ran with every datachef build.